 - New Design, Old Layout – Embarking on a new design using your existing layout will help keep labor costs and construction costs down.
-Relocating appliances, plumbing & electrical can also inflate costs.
+Relocating appliances, plumbing & electrical can inflate costs.

 - Keep Existing Appliances – If you keep your existing appliances and replace only as needed, you can use that money elsewhere in the remodel.
 There are many appliances that you can swap out after your remodel is complete.
 With some appliances, advanced planning with your designer will be necessary.
 Example: Your current working refrigerator is a 32” wide, but you know you will want a 36” French Door refrigerator.
 Your designer can ensure your space will accommodate the future refrigerator.

 - Avoid Costly Project Delays – With a kitchen remodel, it is more than just replacing cabinetry.
 Working with an experienced designer will help you navigate all aspects of this remodel.
 Designers stay up to date on trends & new materials.
 They are familiar with their local building codes and working with contractors.
-Their experience will translate to avoiding delays and will save money in the long run.
+Their experience will translate into avoiding delays and will save you money in the long run.

 - Choose Affordable Cabinetry – Cabinetry comes in a variety of pricing.
 All serve a purpose, when paired with the right application.
 Working with a designer will help you navigate the quality, customization, and necessities for your space & budget.

 - Prioritize Needs vs. Wants – Make a list of ideas, necessities, and dreams for your space… prioritize them in order of most important to least important.
 Be realistic with yourself!
 Understand how certain cost-effective products can help with achieving your dream list.
-Or invest in top desired items first and stretch your projects out over time.
+Or invest in top-desired items first and stretch your projects out over time.

 Create Your Dream Kitchen Space!